About us

 About our Trust

-The Acute Provider Collaborative brings Barts and us together with Homerton Healthcare; and jointly with other alliances such as those at PLACE (combining the NHS, local authorities and other local organisations with responsibilities for planning and delivering services such as the voluntary sector) and the North East London Health and Care Partnership, will drive our collective focus to reduce the inequalities Covid-19 highlighted so starkly and ensure all our residents have equitable access to services.
+The Acute Provider Collaborative brings Barts Health and us together with Homerton Healthcare; and jointly with other alliances such as those at PLACE (combining the NHS, local authorities and other local organisations with responsibilities for planning and delivering services such as the voluntary sector) and the North East London Health and Care Partnership will drive our collective focus to reduce the inequalities Covid-19 highlighted so starkly and ensure all our residents have equitable access to services.

 Was this page useful?